google/grr-doc/docs/deploying-grr-clients/on-linux.md

 This is a quick manual on how to remove the GRR client completely from a machine.

-On linux, grr is a debian package.
-Therefore, normal uninstall should work.
+On Linux the standard system packaging (deb, pkg) is used by default.
+Use the standard uninstall mechanisms for uninstalling.

     dpkg -r grr